 In other news, Congress returns from its annual two-week spring recess this month.
 This time was likely especially exciting as constituents across the nation share their (a) outrage, (b) thankfulness or (c) confusion over sequestration, which is now in full effect.
-Soon furloughs, shortened federal office hours and other impacts will be felt and sequestration will cease to be an “inside the beltway” abstract discussion and become all too real.
+Soon furloughs, shortened federal office hours and other impacts will be felt and sequestration will cease to be an inside the beltway abstract discussion and become all too real.
 For members of the apartment industry, impacts could be felt in the form of slower processing of Federal Housing Administration (FHA) loan applications and, for some, shorter renewals of Project-based Section 8 contracts.
-See the Government Affairs section of the NAA website for more information.

-I’m happy to report that NAA just completed another successful Capitol Conference in Washington, D.C.
-We broke records again for our presence on Capitol Hill – almost 320 Congressional offices were visited – and had more than 100 first-time attendees participate in the Conference.
+Im happy to report that NAA just completed another successful Capitol Conference in Washington, D.C.
+We broke records again for our presence on Capitol Hill; almost 320 Congressional offices were visited and we had more than 100 first-time attendees participate in the Conference.
 The apartment industry was well represented and carried the message to elected officials on housing finance issues, tax reform and immigration.
 Thank you to everyone who attended and did their part for this industry!

 The retirement of Senator Johnson also has larger implications for the balance of power in the Senate overall (my apologies for raising campaign 2014 items so soon after we've just recovered from campaign 2012).
 South Dakota brings the present total to five of open Senate seats that Democrats will now have to defend, increasing the opportunity for Republicans to take back control of the Senate.
 On its face the odds are in favor of Republicans winning the Johnson seat as the state is more red than blue.
 But, as we saw last year in Missouri, Indiana and Montana, that is no guarantee for GOP victory.